jhapriyansh/blogify/README.md

-# 📝 MERN Blog App
+# 📝 Blog API

-A full-stack blog application built using the **MERN stack (MongoDB, Express, React, Node.js)**.
+A blog API built using the **MongoDB, Express, Node.js**.
 Users can create blog posts, comment on them, and view all comments associated with a post.

 ## 📌 Features